Joessarian/FIFA-Freestyle-16/README.md

 Some useful hotkeys:

-- Shift + F5: attach to the FIFA process.
+- Shift + F5: Attach to the FIFA process.
 This will be done automatically the first time, but if you have to re-open FIFA, hit "Re-Attach" to attach FIFA Futsal 16 to the new process (disables mod on re-attach).

 - Shift + F6: Enable/disable the mod